dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 ```
 ![goalies06](/images/goalies06.png)

 Importantly, though, these data aren't scaled.
 Centering and scaling better removes effects of units.
-For example is a change from 20 to 30 degrees Farenheight equal to a change from 20 to 30 degrees Celsius?
+For example is a change from 20 to 30 degrees Fahrenheit equal to a change from 20 to 30 degrees Celsius?
 No!
 In one you can still play hockey but in the other it's too hot.
 So let's scale these and retry a scree plot.

 ```r
 # so what if we scale it?